isomerpages/moe-chijsngsec/_cca/Visual and Performing Arts/String Orchestra.md

 --------------
 <table style="width:100%">
  <tbody>
-<tr><td style="width:40%"><b>Singapore Youth Festival Arts Presentation for Instrumental Ensembles</b><br><br>In the Singapore Youth Festival Arts Presentation 2023, we presented Serenade for Strings in E minor and Pantomime.
+<tr><td style="width:40%"><b>Singapore Youth Festival Arts Presentation for Instrumental Ensembles</b><br><br>In the Singapore Youth Festival Arts Presentation 2025, we presented Serenade for Strings and Simple Symphony.
 SO is proud to be awarded the Certificate of Distinction.</td>
 <td><img src="/images/06%20CCA/VPA%20String%20Orchestra/Picture14.jpg"></td></tr>

-<tr><td style="width:40%"><b>SNSO Year End Concert – <i>Senzationale</i></b><br><br>In our annual student-run concert, both our training and main orchestras had the opportunity to take the audience on a journey through time with classical pieces such as the Vivaldi’s ‘Four Seasons’ and Osborne’s ‘Suite and Light’, as well as light-hearted pieces such as the Super Mario medley.</td>
+<tr><td style="width:40%"><b>SNSO Year End Concert – <i>Senzationale</i></b><br><br>In our student-run concert, both our training and main orchestras had the opportunity to take the audience on a journey through time with classical pieces such as the Vivaldi’s ‘Four Seasons’ and Osborne’s ‘Suite and Light’, as well as light-hearted pieces such as the Super Mario medley.</td>
 <td><img src="/images/06%20CCA/VPA%20String%20Orchestra/picture15.jpg"></td></tr>

 <tr><td style="width:40%"><b> String Orchestra School Exchange</b>